These terms govern your use of Smarter Payouts and our platform.

 Questions about these terms can be directed to support@smarterpayouts.com.

-Mint AI can instantly answer questions about our terms, state compliance, and platform policies.
+Mint can answer questions about our terms, state compliance, and platform policies.

 These terms govern use of this site and our services.
 How we handle personal information is described in our Privacy Policy.
 For quick answers, see our FAQs.
-Licensing and professional background: Credentials.
+Credentials and professional background: Credentials.

 The structured settlement industry has matured significantly over the past decades, evolving from a niche financial service to a sophisticated marketplace with multiple participants, competitive pricing, and comprehensive consumer protections.
 This industry evolution has created more options for structured settlement holders while maintaining the regulatory framework necessary to protect consumer interests.
 Understanding industry dynamics helps you navigate the marketplace effectively and make informed decisions about your structured settlement options.